- None of this is investment advice.

 What does MOVE expire to?

 In particular, MOVE products expire to the absolute value of the difference between the TWAP price of underlying over the first hour and the TWAP price of the underlying over the last hour of their expiration time, measured in UTC.

 There will be a new MOVE contract every day to trade the next day's move, in addition to one to trade the current day's move.
 There will also be a MOVE contract to trade the current week and the three weeks after it.
+Similarly there will be a new quarterly MOVE contract each quarter, and the three quarters after it will also trade.
 Every MOVE contract's underlying product is the FTX BTC spot index, and all other references to BTC in this article really mean the BTC index.

 How does MOVE relate to options and volatility?

 MOVE contracts are straddles with a strike price equal to the TWAP of the first hour of their expiration period and underlying expiration price equal to the TWAP of the last hour of their expiration period.

 The more volatile a product is, the higher its expected move.
 If you assume that products follow a Gaussian distribution then the expected value of the absolute value of a product's move should be sqrt(2/pi) times the product's daily volatility (or weekly volatility for weekly MOVE contracts).
 This means that daily MOVE contracts should be worth roughly 80% of the product's daily volatility.

 How does FTX show MOVE PnL?